 The most effective way of keeping midges away is to totally cover your skin.
 If they cannot reach your skin, they won’t be able to bite you.
 Wear long sleeves and tuck your trousers into your socks.
 Many also choose to wear gloves and a head net, which is a mesh hood worn over the head.

 Another option is to carry a midge repellent with you such as the DEET insect repellents.
-A less scientifically proven but nicer smelling alternative is Avon Skin So Soft Dry Oil Spray which many find to also help combat midges.
+Our recommendation is to use a headnet and Smidge Up to help combat midges.